 This method is commonly used.

 The last thoracic vertebra is defined by counting down from the second cervical vertebra (C2) or the first thoracic vertebra (T1) under the assumption that there are 12 thoracic vertebrae.

 The cervical spine has a relatively stable morphology and a fixed vertebral count of seven.

-But, the number and distribution of thoracic and lumbar segments exhibit considerable variation,[ There could be 22, 23 or 25 presacral segments, there could be 13 rib-bearing thoracic vertebra with 4 lumbar-type vertebra or 11 rib-bearing thoracic vertebrae with 6 lumbar-type vertebrae.
+But, the number and distribution of thoracic and lumbar segments exhibit considerable variation,[ There could be 22, 23 or 25 presacral segments, there could be 13 rib-bearing thoracic vertebrae with 4 lumbar-type vertebra or 11 rib-bearing thoracic vertebrae with 6 lumbar-type vertebrae.

 Identification of Ribs

 By labeling the rib-bearing vertebra as the thoracic vertebra, one does not need whole spine images and allows segmentation of the lumbar and thoracic vertebra.
-But there is lack of definite criteria by which ribs can be differentiated from rib equivalents.
+But there is a lack of definite criteria by which ribs can be differentiated from rib equivalents.

 Differentiating Thoracolumbar Transitional Vertebrae

 Differentiation of vertebral segments at the thoracolumbar junction as the TLTV or non-TLTV (thoracic or lumbar) segments through definitive criteria for differentiating the most caudal ribs also enable the surgeon to identify without whole spine images.